a-imai/XamarinCrashlyticsUpgradeSample/README.md

 Instead, it seems that the `Xamarin.Firebase.Crashlytics` package was created.
 There is no documentation on how to use this package, and developers have to rely on the official Firebase documentation to implement it.

-This document records how I update to the Firebase SDK using `Xamarin.Firebase.Crashlytics` 117.0.0-preview02.
+This document records how I upgrade to the Firebase SDK using `Xamarin.Firebase.Crashlytics` 117.0.0-preview02.
 I hope it helps someone.

-* This is not an official procedure.
+!!
+This is not an official procedure.
 This's just a record I've tried, not a PERFECT procedure.
 Please note.

 [Xamarin.Firebase.Crashlytics](https://www.nuget.org/packages/Xamarin.Firebase.Crashlytics/117.0.0-preview02)